 The assets of a Foundation must have a value of 500,000 baht, with at least 250,000 baht in cash.
 Certain charitable objectives allow a Foundation to have assets of only 250,000 baht in value, with only 100,000 baht in cash.

 Upon receipt of the aforementioned papers, the District Office will inspect the correctness of the application.
 Thereafter, the District Office will have the application transferred to the Ministry of Interior.
-If the Foundation has any objectives that are relevant to any other government department, the Ministry of Interior will send the application to that department for their consideration.
+If the Foundation in Thailand has any objectives that are relevant to any other government department, the Ministry of Interior will send the application to that department for their consideration.

 The entire application process may take up to one year after which the applicant will be informed of the Ministry of Interior's decision.